cilium/design-cfps/cilium/CFP-22215-mutual-auth-for-service-mesh.md

 ##### cert-manager CSI driver

 cert-manager has a SPIFFE-capable CSI plugin that makes SVIDs, including the X.509 TLS keypair, available as a dynamically-mounted Secret inside Kubernetes Pods.
 Because we don’t want the Pods to need to mount things for mTLS, this is not viable, unfortunately.

+It is possible for cert-manager support to be built at a later date, interacting with the Cilium agent as the SPIRE server does, but it requires more time spent designing the chain of trust, attestation process, and how the trust root management works; in SPIRE and SPIFFE, this is all handled already.

 ##### Istio